 In this article, I will explain the roles of execution and motivation in effective maintenance leadership.

-Bridge the Know-Do Canyon
+Bridging the Know-Do Canyon

 There is a small gap between inexperience and knowledge.
 There is an enormous canyon, however, between knowing and doing.